open-xml-templating/docxtemplater/docs/source/faq.rst

 My document is corrupted, what should I do ?
 --------------------------------------------

 If you are inserting multiple images inside a loop, it is possible that word cannot handle the docPr attributes correctly.
-You can try to add the following code in your constructor.
+You can try to add the following code before instantiating the Docxtemplater instance.

 .. code-block:: javascript